LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/hardware_description.markdown

 [Home page](index.markdown)

 The 1000N Custom Test Machine is based on the Phidgets technology.
+This page describes the different Phidgets components of this machine.

 ## Phidgets